mana-z/cprocess/README.md

 forget to `close()` the descriptors after use!

 You may use none, one of, or both pipes.
 Just pass the pointer if you want it or null if you don't.
-If you dont use them, the subprocess will share stdin and/or stdout with the parent process.
+If you don't use them, the subprocess will share stdin and/or stdout with the parent process.

 ## Ok, why, again, bother with subprocesses in general?